What Percentage of Dating Profiles Are Fake?

 Scope of the problem

 We’ve already learned that romance scams – however they’re perpetrated – can be costly.
 But how rampant are fake dating profiles?
-We analyzed a sampling of more than 8 million profiles created in the past year on dating sites that use Sift Science to find out how many phony profiles had been blocked during that period.
+We analyzed a sampling of more than 8 million profiles created in the past year on dating sites that use Sift to find out how many phony profiles had been blocked during that period.

 The results?
 We discovered that 10% of all new dating profiles created were fake.
 We also found that: